 Employees With EAD - Rules & Regulations

 International persons in certain immigration statuses may have an EAD issued by USCIS.
-An international person who is permitted to apply for EAD should do so at least 120 days before employment begins.
+Due to recent increases in USCIS processing times, an international person who is permitted to apply for EAD should do so at least six months before employment begins when possible.

 Employee Must Have EAD In Hand Before Employment Begins: